ethereum/builder-specs/specs/validator.md

 builder network using the [`registerValidator`][register-validator-with-builder] endpoint of the standard [APIs defined in the builder spec][builder-spec-apis].

-Registrations should be re-submitted frequently enough that any upstream builder software that comes online is aware of each validator's latest registration in a timely manner.
+Registrations should be re-submitted frequently enough that any changes to their building preferences can be widely spread across the builder network in a timely manner.

 This specification suggests validators re-submit to builder software every `EPOCHS_PER_VALIDATOR_REGISTRATION_SUBMISSION` epochs.